enzuru/profiles/README.md

 My Guix profiles written in Scheme Lisp available as a learning tool.

-The goal of my profiles are to create a Lisp-oriented workstation: the backend (operating system) is defined in Scheme Lisp and the frontend (desktop environment) and its tools are defined in Emacs Lisp.
-I write most of my personal programs in Common Lisp.
+The goal of my profiles are to create a Lisp-oriented workstation: the backend (operating system) is defined in Scheme Lisp and the frontend ("desktop" environment) and its tools are defined in Emacs Lisp.
+For portability, I write most of my personal tools in Common Lisp.

-`enzuru.scm` installs important packages. `clone.scm` clones my [.emacs.d](https://github.com/enzuru/.emacs.d) and some important dotfiles for booting into [exwm](https://github.com/enzuru/.emacs.d), quicklisp, services for receiving and tagging email, etc. We also setup Emacs [with native compilation](https://www.emacswiki.org/emacs/GccEmacs).
+`enzuru.scm` installs important packages. `clone.scm` clones my [.emacs.d](https://github.com/enzuru/.emacs.d) and some important dotfiles for booting into [exwm](https://github.com/enzuru/.emacs.d), quicklisp, services for receiving and tagging email, etc. I also setup Emacs [with native compilation](https://www.emacswiki.org/emacs/GccEmacs).

-You'll want to modify these files to meet your own usecase, but it could be valuable trying them as-is first.
+You'll want to modify these files to meet your own usecase; shouldn't take long.

 Setting up my Guix user is as simple as: